Joseph-George1/Airse/README.md

 ---
 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to AirSecure, please fork the repository and submit a pull request.
+If you'd like to contribute to AirSe, please fork the repository and submit a pull request.